facebookresearch/ELF/README.md

 Any game with C/C++ interface can be plugged into this framework by writing a simple wrapper.
 Currently we have the following environment:

 1. **MiniRTS and its extensions** (`./rts`)
 A miniature real-time strategy game that captures the key dynamics of its genre, including building workers, collecting resources, exploring unseen territories, defend the enemy and attack them back.
-The game runs extremely fast (40K FPS per core on a laptop) to faciliate the usage of many existing on-policy reinforcement learning approaches.
+The game runs extremely fast (40K FPS per core on a laptop) to facilitate the usage of many existing on-policy reinforcement learning approaches.

 2. **Atari games** (`./atari`)
 We incorporate Arcade Learning Environment (ALE) into ELF so that you can load any rom and run 1000 concurrent game instances easily.